 At 10 am on Independence Day, the Grand Parade starts downtown with the singing of the National Anthem.

 Of course, as with every great July 4th celebration, there is tons of great food.
-At the Veterans Park Pavilion, there is a pie sale by the Boyne Valley Garden Club and the Boyne City Rotary Club’s World Famous Chicken BBQ.
-Plus, shortly before noon theirs a children’s pie-eating contest in Veterans Park.
+For example, at the Veterans Park Pavilion, there is a pie sale by the Boyne Valley Garden Club and the Boyne City Rotary Club’s World Famous Chicken BBQ.
+In addition, shortly before noon theirs a children’s pie-eating contest in Veterans Park.

 If you’re around in the afternoon, make sure you bring your lawn chairs or a blanket.
 There are multiple bands are playing at Veterans Park.